3C-SCSU/Avatar/README.md

 ```sh
 git fetch upstream
 ```
-<br>This will download all the changes from the upstream repository but won't merge them yet.<br>
+This will download all the changes from the upstream repository but won't merge them yet.<br>

 Switch to your fork's main branch (or whichever branch you want to merge the changes into):<br>
 ```sh